Ledders26/Makers-Goals/week_6.md

 ### Goals for today

+**Update my JavaScript cheatsheet**
+I've learnt a lot of new JavaScript and want to make sure I have it noted down, especially with the weekend challenge looming.

 ### Summary

+In the morning we had an EQ workshop with Dana on working as a team, then afternoon I did another Process Workshop and then paired with Marie

 ### General Notes:

+Morning workshop was interesting and we discussed DISC, which groups people by their traits and how they behave/respond to situations.
+We discussed how to behave with different types of people, and how it's important to have a mix in any team.

+The Process Workshop was brilliant.
+Was paired with Niclolas from the Feb cohort, I'd like to think we both taught each other something, I came away with a few new shortcuts and some good feedback on my coding.

+Finally had a brief pairing session with Marie - we made some good progress even though we had limited time

 ### Did I have fun?

+Yes, very enjoyable day

 ### Am I a better programmer?

+Yes, took some good information from the EQ session, as well as from the process workshop and Marie and I learnt a fair bit in the afternoon

 ### What do I want to do tomorrow?

+* Complete my DISC questionnaire
+* Update my JS cheatsheet (I didn't achieve it today!)

 ### Have I completed today's goals?

+No...

 ## Day 4:

 ### Goals for today

+**Complete my DISC questionnaire**
+After the EQ session yesterday I want to complete this questionnaire and use it to reflect on what drives me

+**Update my JS cheatsheet**
+Since yesterday I've learnt even more and need to update my cheatsheet!

 ### Summary

+Morning session with John about callbacks, then paired with Jack in the afternoon

 ### General Notes:

+I found callbacks an interesting feature of JavaScript, and one which I suspect we'll use a lot!
+Good session with John.
+As I'd established from Jack that he was a bit ahead, I used the break between the two to do some catching up and got up to the same point...

+Jack and I had a great session.
+Worked through a very good amount of work and learnt a lot on the way.
+Always enjoy working with Jack

 ### Did I have fun?

+Yes

 ### Am I a better programmer?

+Yes, for sure.
+Understanding callbacks is good, the use of work queues via time delays too.
+Also, made good progress with Jack and both practiced what I've learnt already (not least writing of functions and tests) and some newer features

 ### What do I want to do tomorrow?

+* Make a start on the weekend challenge

 ### Have I completed today's goals?

+Mostly - have done the DISC questionnaire and updated large part of my cheatsheet though not all

 ## Day 5: